evgao/k8s101/lab/ingress/README.md

-If you are running minikube, please enable the NGINX Ingress controller, run the following command:
+If you are running minikube, please enable the NGINX Ingress controller add-on, run the following command:

 ```
 # enable ingress addon